appian-design/aurora-mcp/evals/question-and-answer/READ_ME.md

 This script automatically:
 - Reads all questions from `EVALUATION_SET_1.md`
-- Asks each question using the design system MCP via Q CLI
+- Asks each question using the design system MCP via Q CLI (with `--trust-all-tools` flag)
 - Saves formatted answers to `EVALUATION_SET_1_OUTPUT.md`
+- Saves complete Q CLI output to `EVALUATION_SET_1_FULL_OUTPUT.md` for debugging

 ### Step 2: Run Automated Evaluation
 ```bash